Invitation Homes (NYSE:INVH) Downgraded to Hold at Zacks Investment Research

-Zacks Investment Research cut shares of Invitation Homes (NYSE:INVH) from a buy rating to a hold rating in a report released on Monday morning, Zacks.com reports.
+Invitation Homes (NYSE:INVH) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued to investors on Monday, Zacks.com reports.

 According to Zacks, “Invitation Homes Inc. provides real estate services.
 It focuses on owning, renovating, leasing and operating single-family residential properties primarily in the United States.
 Invitation Homes Inc. is headquartered in Dallas, Texas. “

 Several other analysts have also issued reports on INVH.
-Morgan Stanley increased their target price on Invitation Homes from $34.00 to $36.00 and gave the stock an overweight rating in a report on Wednesday, December 2nd.
-Smith Barney Citigroup raised their price objective on Invitation Homes from $32.00 to $34.00 in a research note on Tuesday, December 15th.
-Finally, B. Riley reaffirmed a buy rating on shares of Invitation Homes in a research note on Thursday, January 7th.
+B. Riley reissued a “buy” rating on shares of Invitation Homes in a report on Thursday, January 7th.
+Smith Barney Citigroup increased their target price on Invitation Homes from $32.00 to $34.00 in a report on Tuesday, December 15th.
+Finally, Morgan Stanley raised their price objective on Invitation Homes from $34.00 to $36.00 and gave the company an “overweight” rating in a research note on Wednesday, December 2nd.
 Two equities research analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has given a strong buy rating to the company’s stock.
-The stock presently has an average rating of Buy and an average price target of $31.73.
+The stock presently has an average rating of “Buy” and an average price target of $31.73.

-The company also recently declared a quarterly dividend, which will be paid on Friday, February 26th.
-Stockholders of record on Wednesday, February 10th will be paid a dividend of $0.17 per share.
-This represents a $0.68 dividend on an annualized basis and a dividend yield of 2.19%.
-This is a positive change from Invitation Homes’s previous quarterly dividend of $0.13.
-The ex-dividend date of this dividend is Tuesday, February 9th.
-Invitation Homes’s dividend payout ratio (DPR) is presently 54.40%.

 About Invitation Homes